As a non-profit arts organization, Wavelength Music is governed by a volunteer Board of Directors. Meet our hard-working and dedicated Board members.

 Director at Large

 Arianne Tong is a resident writer for the queer culture hub YOHOMO, and a Toronto-based stand up comedian and aspiring comedy writer.
-She hosts the comedy wellness podcast Group Therapy, as well as the Girl Gang Cabarets variety show.
+She hosts the comedy wellness podcast Group Therapy as well as the Girl Gang Cabarets variety show.
 In her professional career, she has worked as a marketing manager at Bell Media for HBO Canada and Crave, and communications manager for Virgin Mobile.